pascalirminger/CarND-Behavioral-Cloning-P3/Writeup.md

 ![Normal Image][image6]
 ![Flipped Image][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

 I finally randomly shuffled the data set and put 20% of the data into a validation set.